ctlcltd/e2se-wasm-demo/README.md

 &nbsp;

-### Known issues

-- When open the demo for the first time the status bar is hidden (the window is not headless), <kbd>F5</kbd> reload the page to show the status bar properly.

 ### Note

-- There are some limitations in the demo mode.
+- There are some limitations in demo mode
+- You cannot open and save files other than the demo ones included
-- Recommended use of this software in desktop or tablet, sizes and features not optimized for mobile devices.
+- Recommended use of this software in desktop or tablet, sizes and features not optimized for mobile devices

 ### License